Proportionally Representative Participatory Budgeting with Ordinal Preferences: Introduction

 While there is much discussion on fairness and representation issues in PB, there is a critical need to formalize reasonable axioms to capture these goals.
-We present two new axioms that relate to the proportional representation axiom, \emph{proportionality for solid coalitions (PSC)}, advocated by Dummett for multi-winner elections~\citep{Dumm84a}.
-Our axioms provide yardsticks against which existing and new rules and algorithms can be measured.
+We present two new axioms that relate to the proportional representation axiom, \emph{proportionality for solid coalitions (PSC)}, advocated by Dummett for multi-winner elections~\citep{Dumm84a}. {PSC has been referred to as ``a sine qua non for a fair election rule''\citep{Wood94a} and the essential feature of a voting rule that makes it a system of proportional representation~\citep{Tide95a}.} { We use the key ideas underlying PSC to design new axioms for PB settings.} Our axioms provide yardsticks against which existing and new rules and algorithms can be measured.
 We also provide several justifications for our new axioms.

 \paragraph{Contributions}